DevExpress/devextreme-documentation/concepts/05 Widgets/SelectBox/04 Handle the Value Change Event.md

 By default, the value of the **SelectBox** is changed when the <a href="https://developer.mozilla.org/en/docs/Web/Events/change" target="_blank">change</a> event is raised.
-If you need the value to be changed on another event, set the [valueChangeEvent](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/valueChangeEvent.md '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#valueChangeEvent') option.
+If you need the value to be changed on another event, set the [valueChangeEvent](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/valueChangeEvent.md '/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#valueChangeEvent') property.

 ---
 ##### jQuery